Hariprasad69/therockpaperscissor/README.md

 # therockpaperscissor
-rock paper scissor game developed using html css
+A rock paper scissor game developed using html and css